So, whats 30 odd years between friends?

 Fly ahead to 2015 I am sitting in my hairdressers chair while my colour is processing, and looking through my Facebook.
 The list of “people you may know” came up which I lazily scrolled through and suddenly there she was!
 I “friended” her immediately and anxiously awaited for her to respond, which she soon did.

 Finally, we exchanged phone numbers, and talking with her I discovered she had been working for the past 8 years a mere 3 blocks away from the waterfront harbour I crossed over to each day in my boat on my way to work, but she was living south island about 40 minutes out of town.

 Well.
 But how were we to know?
 She had lost track of me too.

 So close but so far.
 She had been on FB for a year but kept a very low profile, not reaching out to our mutual high school friends until 2015.
 She didn’t know my married name either.

-We’ve gotten together 4 times since for lunch and each time we slip back to essentially where we left off.
-From the time we parted.
-Bringing each other up through the missing years.
-That boy she loved in grade 10 nearly evolved to marriage after high school but ended badly, I had no idea.
+We’ve gotten together 4 times for lunch since our reconnection, bringing each other up through the missing years.
+That boy she loved in grade 10 nearly evolved to marriage after high school but ended with broken hearts.

 That’s how much I suck at friendship.
 But I will strive to do better.

-So now when we get together we engineer a bridge each time we meet, attentive to bringing to the table the necessary tools to construct a way to cross the rushing waters that have carved through our lives.
-To meet in the middle and maybe with the blessings of those two 16 year old girls walk a new road together now as women.
+So now when we get together we engineer a bridge each time, attentive to bringing to the table the necessary tools to construct a way to cross the rushing waters that have carved between our lives.
+To meet in the middle and maybe, with the blessings of those two 16 year old girls, continue to walk a new road together now as women.